YuweiHuang/HotelMS/README.md

 Add my repository as master and git fetch to your local repository.

-If you fetch my data successfully, you will see our index page when you visit "localhost:8080" on your laptop.
+If you fetch my data successfully, you will see our index page when you visit "localhost\hotelms" on your laptop.

 DIRECTORY STRUCTURE
 -------------------